liferay/liferay-docs/develop/new-articles/application-development/06-publishing-liferay-services.markdown

    files based on the contents of your project.

 9. To create a service API, you only need to create an interface.
-If your project does not have a `src` folder, create one.
+If your project does not have a `src` folder, create one and add it to Eclipse's build path.
 Right-click on your project's `src` folder and select *New* &rarr; *Package* and create a new package.
 E.g., create a new package called *com.liferay.docs.exampleapi*.
 Then right-click on your new package and select *New* &rarr; *Interface*.
 Enter a name for the interface, e.g., *Greeting*.
 Replace its default contents with the following code:

         package com.liferay.docs.exampleapi;